Recreation

 - Written by: Editor

-The Visitor Center and Nature Museum are open 10 a.m. to 4 p.m.
-Saturday and Sunday.
-There is no entrance fee to the park when entering to join walks or visit the museum.
+The visitor center is open 10 a.m. to 4 p.m.
+Saturday and Sunday throughout the summer.
+There is no entrance fee to the park for participating in walks, programs or visiting the museum.

 Clear Lake State Park is located at 5300 Soda Bay Road, Kelseyville.